 Our colleagues use their volunteering allowance to deliver a Money Minds session in a school of their choice, which helps teachers meet the need to improve young people’s financial education.

 There are 10 different topics to choose from, adapted to each key stage.
-Young children can learn about how to keep money safe and budgeting, whereas older students can learn about Buying a House or about Pensions.
+Young children can learn about how to keep money safe and budgeting, whereas older students can learn about Buying a House or Pensions.

 Hundreds of our colleagues take on our Peak District challenge for End Youth Homelessness.